Valeros-LD/valeros-NDE/docs/guide/search-views.md

 }
 ```

-See [Configuring Data Presentation](/guide/configuring-data-presentation) for details on creating and customizing presentation configurations.
+See [Configuring Object Presentation](/guide/configuring-object-presentation) for details on creating and customizing presentation configurations.